DefGuard/docs/features/setting-up-your-instance/README.md

 # Setting up your instance

-Defguard comes with two main components:
+Defguard comes with three main components:

 - Core service: webapp database
 - VPN gateway server: retrieves configuration from core and configures VPN interfaces on the gateway server

-and optional enterprise feature:
 - Provisioning station: client application which can be started on any pc to auto generate PGP keys for YubiKey

 Use your preferred method to deploy Defguard core service